-The Foundation has provided significant levels of support to most aspects of this project since its inception including, in 2021, towards the costs of construction of the Kunstsilo Museum.
+The Foundation has provided significant levels of support to most aspects of this project since its inception.

-To date the main focus of AKO Kunststiftelse has been on building the collection and overseeing the development of the new Museum building, while SKMU has undertaken the recruitment of the director of this new museum, and the building out of the Museum's organisation and artistic vision.
+To date the main focus of AKO Kunststiftelse has been on building the collection and overseeing the development of the new Museum building, while SKMU has undertaken the building out of the Museum's organisation and artistic vision.
 The ultimate combined vision is to create a public art collection of international importance housed in an art museum of outstanding architectural quality.